 9. Mexican Sunflower

-Mexican Sunflower (Tithonia Rotundifolia) is a rich flowering annual belonging to the Heliantheae family, which is widely cultivated in Mexico and Southwestern US.
+Mexican Sunflower (Tithonia rotundifolia) is a rich flowering annual belonging to the Heliantheae family, widely cultivated in Mexico and Southwestern US.

-You would know them by their brightly colored daisy-like blossoms on thick stems that grow every year in summer until fall and reach 3 inches across.
+Additionally, you would know them by their brightly colored daisy-like blossoms on thick stems.

 They grow best in USDA zone 2 to 11 with full sun and attract pollinators like bees and hummingbirds.